janm-dev/simple-protocols/README.md

 Quote of the Day sends a randomly selected quote from <https://api.quotable.io/>.
 The quotes are compiled into the binary, and no API requests are made at runtime.

+Gopher only supports basic (read-only) operations, with content from the fake file system.

 ## Tests